-The DNN output assigns three scores between $[0,\,1]$ to each event, reflecting the probabilities of the event belonging to the signal, $D^+\to\pi^0 e^+\nu_e$ background and other background categories.
-Since the sum of the three scores always equals one, only two of them are independent.
-As the final step in the event selection, we require the score for the $D^+\to\pi^0 e^+\nu_e$ background to be less than 0.15 and the score for other backgrounds to be less than 0.05.
-These cut values are optimized using the Punzi significance metric, $\epsilon/(1.5 + \sqrt{B})$~\cite{Punzi:2003bu}, where $\epsilon$ represents the signal efficiency and $B$ is the expected background yield.
-Figure~\ref{fig:after}(a) illustrates the $U_{\rm miss}$ distribution after implementing the deep learning approach.
-The backgrounds are reduced by more than two orders of magnitude at the cost of approximately two-thirds of the signal efficiency, significantly enhancing the sensitivity of the signal search.
+The DNN output assigns three scores in the range $[0,\,1]$ to each event, reflecting the probabilities of the event belonging to the signal, $D^+\to\pi^0 e^+\nu_e$ background and other background categories.
+Given that the sum of the three scores always equals one, only two of them are independent.
+As the final step in the event selection, we required the score for the $D^+\to\pi^0 e^+\nu_e$ background to be less than 0.15 and that for other backgrounds to be less than 0.05.
+These cut values were optimized using the Punzi significance metric, $\epsilon/(1.5 + \sqrt{B})$~\cite{Punzi:2003bu}, where $\epsilon$ represents the signal efficiency and $B$ is the expected background yield.
+Figure~\ref{fig:after}(a) shows the $U_{\rm miss}$ distribution after implementing the deep learning approach.
+The backgrounds were reduced by more than two orders of magnitude at the cost of approximately two-thirds of the signal efficiency, significantly enhancing the sensitivity of the signal search.